Add an ensuite to your home

 An ensuite doesn’t necessarily need a huge amount of room.
-In fact, if you have a 1x3 metre space, you can add an ensuite!
-This is enough room for one person to use it at a time, with a shower at one end, a toilet at the other and a central basin.
+Just a 1x3 metre space allows room for a shower at one end, a toilet at the other, and a central vanity—ideal for one person to use at a time.

 Convert or extend?